elmur0d11/GraphQLDemo/README.md

-# GraphQLDemo
+> [!WARNING]
-Taht's a DEMO app Full app will be uploaded soon
+> Taht's a DEMO App the Full app will be uploaded soon!